Rotem Sela: Early life

-She was enlisted to the Israel Defense Forces, serving as a clerk for the Navy headquarters at HaKirya base.
+She was enlisted to the Israel Defense Forces (IDF), serving for three years as a clerk for the Israeli Navy.

-She graduated in 2011 with a degree in law and business administration from the IDC Herzliya college in Herzliya, Israel, and passed the bar.
+She graduated in 2011 with a degree in law and business administration from the IDC Herzliya college in Herzliya, Israel, and subsequently passed the bar.

 Career

 Sela has said that she prioritises having a career in Israel instead of pursuing opportunities elsewhere; “Tel Aviv cannot be replaced by any city in the world.
-It’s always surprising to people, but it’s really not my dream to succeed in America, I want to succeed here, to work here, to do Israeli work…it was important to me to stay here.”
+It’s always surprising to people, but it’s really not my dream to succeed in America, I want to succeed here, to work here, to do Israeli work … it was important to me to stay here.”